christophgockel/phpunit-context-examples/README.md

 ## Examples

 The class `SomeComponent` is being test with three different groups of tests.
-There's a "Variant Alpha", "Variant Beta" and "Variant Beta Gamma" to represent to different groups.
+There's a "Variant Alpha", "Variant Beta" and "Variant Beta Gamma" to represent the different groups.
 "Variant Beta Gamma" is a sub-variant of "Variant Beta".

 Executing the examples is done via command `phpunit` directly in the directory.
-You should see the following output:
+You should see an output similiar to the following:

     PHPUnit 3.7.24 by Sebastian Bergmann.